The proof-theoretic strength of Ramsey's theorem for pairs and two colors: Introduction

 The $\Sigma^0_2$-bounding principle ($\BII$) informally asserts that a finite union of finite sets is finite.
 Many mathematical reasonings make an essential use of $\BII$ and in particular $\RT^{2}_{2}$ implies $\BII$.
 The strength of the $\Sigma^0_2$-bounding principle is therefore important for the study of combinatorial principles. \begin{thm}[H\'ajek\cite{Hajek}] $\WKLo+\BII$ is a $\Pi^{1}_{1}$-conservative extension of $\BII$. \end{thm}

 Thankfully, $\BII$ can be freely used for a restricted class of formulas.
 Let $\tilde{\Pi}{}^{0}_{3}$ be a class of formulas of the form $\A X\varphi(X)$ where $\varphi$ is a $\Pi^{0}_{3}$-formula.
-The following is a parameterized version of the Parsons/Paris/Friedman conservation theorem. \begin{thm}[see, e.g.,~\cite{handbook-of-proof} or \cite{Kaye}] $\BII$ is a $\tilde{\Pi}{}^{0}_{3}$-conservative extension of $\II$. \end{thm} Note that the above four conservation theorems are frequently used in this paper, and so we shall not mention them explicitely.
+The following is a parameterized version of the Parsons, Paris and Friedman conservation theorem. \begin{thm}[see, e.g.,~\cite{handbook-of-proof} or \cite{Kaye}] $\BII$ is a $\tilde{\Pi}{}^{0}_{3}$-conservative extension of $\II$. \end{thm} Note that the above four conservation theorems are frequently used in this paper, and so we shall not mention them explicitely.

 About the first-order/proof-theoretic strength of Ramsey's theorem for pairs, there are long series of studies by various people and various methods.
 Hirst~\cite{Hirst-PhD} showed that $\RT^{2}_{2}$ implies the $\Sigma^0_2$-bounding principle ($\BII$).
-On the other hand, Cholak, Jockusch and Slaman~\cite{CJS} showed that $\WKLo+\RT^{2}_{2}+\III$ is a $\Pi^{1}_{1}$-conservative extension of $\III$, where $\WKLo$ stands for weak K\"onig's lemma and~$\IN$ is the $\Sigma^0_n$-induction scheme.
+On the other hand, Cholak, Jockusch and Slaman~\cite{CJS} showed that $\WKLo+\RT^{2}_{2}+\III$ is a $\Pi^{1}_{1}$-conservative extension of $\III$.
 Thus, the first-order strength of Ramsey's theorem for pairs and two colors is in between $\BII$ and $\III$.
 After this work, many advanced studies are done to investigate the first-order strength of Ramsey's theorem and related combinatorial principles.
 One of the most important methods for these studies consists in adapting computability-theoretic techniques for combinatorial principles.
-By this method, Chong, Slaman and Yang~\cite{CSY2012} showed that two weaker combinatorial principles, namely, the ascending descending sequence ($\ADS$) and the chain antichain principle ($\CAC$), introduced by Shore/Hirschfeldt\cite{HS2007}, are $\Pi^{1}_{1}$-conservative over $\WKLo$.
-In~\cite{CSY2014}, they showed that $\WKLo+\SRT^{2}_{2}$ does not imply $\III$, and they improved the result and proved that $\WKLo+\RT^{2}_{2}$ does not imply $\III$ in~\cite{CSY201X}.
+By this method, Chong, Slaman and Yang~\cite{CSY2012} showed that two weaker combinatorial principles, namely, the ascending descending sequence ($\ADS$) and the chain antichain principle ($\CAC$), introduced by Shore and Hirschfeldt~\cite{HS2007}, are $\Pi^{1}_{1}$-conservative over $\BII$.
+In~\cite{CSY2014}, they showed that $\WKLo+\SRT^{2}_{2}$ does not imply $\III$, and they improved the result and proved that $\RT^{2}_{2}$ does not imply $\III$ in~\cite{CSY201X}.
 More recently, Chong, Kreuzer and Yang [unpublished] showed that $\WKLo+\SRT^{2}_{2}$ is $\Pi^{0}_{3}$-conservative over $\RCAo+\WF(\omega^{\omega})$, where~$\WF(\omega^{\omega})$ asserts the well-foundedness of $\omega^{\omega}$.